microsoft/beachball/docs/overview/configuration.md

 }
 ```

-You can place these in either the root of a repo or within a package like so (package config overrides the repo configuration where applicable).
+Config files can be placed in either the root of a repo and/or within individual packages (package config overrides the repo config where applicable).
 For example:

 ```
 packages/